Thomas Aquinas

 Thomas Aquinas (/əˈkwaɪnəs/ ə-KWY-nəs; Tommaso d'Aquino; c.
-1225 – 7 March 1274) was an Italian Dominican friar and priest, the foremost Scholastic thinker, as well as one of the most influential philosophers and theologians in the Western tradition.
-A Doctor of the Church, he was from the county of Aquino in the Kingdom of Sicily.
+1225 – 7 March 1274) was an Italian Dominican friar and priest, theologian, and philosopher.
+He is considered one of the most influential thinkers in the history of Catholic theology and Western philosophy.
+He is the father of a school of thought (encompassing both theology and philosophy) known as Thomism.

-Thomas was a proponent of natural theology and the father of a school of thought (encompassing both theology and philosophy) known as Thomism.
-He argued that God is the source of the light of natural reason and the light of faith.
-He embraced several ideas put forward by Aristotle and attempted to synthesize Aristotelian philosophy with the principles of Christianity.
-He has been described as "the most influential thinker of the medieval period" and "the greatest of the medieval philosopher-theologians".
-Thomas Aquinas's philosophy influenced modern virtue ethics, aesthetics, and cognitive theory.
-He has been criticized, notably by Bertrand Russell, for seeking to justify conclusions already dictated by faith rather than follow reason independently.
+A proponent of natural theology, Thomas argued that God is the source of the light of natural reason and the light of faith.
+He embraced several ideas put forward by Aristotle and sought to synthesize Aristotelian philosophy with the principles of Christianity.
+Among his best-known ideas include his Five Ways for proving the existence of God, his virtue ethics, and his sacramental theology.
+In addition to its vast influence on Catholic thought, his philosophy has influenced modern virtue ethics, aesthetics, and cognitive theory.

-Thomas's best-known works are the unfinished Summa Theologica, or Summa Theologiae (1265–1274), the Disputed Questions on Truth (1256–1259) and the Summa contra Gentiles (1259–1265).
-His commentaries on Christian Scripture and on Aristotle also form an important part of his body of work.
-He is also notable for his Eucharistic hymns, which form a part of the Church's liturgy.
+Thomas's best-known work is the unfinished Summa Theologica, or Summa Theologiae (1265–1274), which is a comprehensive guide to the theology of the Catholic Church.
+His body of work also includes the Disputed Questions on Truth (1256–1259), the Summa contra Gentiles (1259–1265), and numerous commentaries on Christian Scripture and on Aristotle.
+He is also known for his Eucharistic hymns, which form a part of the Church's liturgy.
+In 1323, nearly 50 years after his death, Thomas was canonized as a saint by Pope John XXII.

-As a Doctor of the Church, Thomas is considered one of the Catholic Church's greatest theologians and philosophers.
-He is known in Catholic theology as the Doctor Angelicus ("Angelic Doctor", with the title "doctor" meaning "teacher"), and the Doctor Communis ("Universal Doctor").
-In 1999, Pope John Paul II added a new title to these traditional ones: Doctor Humanitatis ("Doctor of Humanity/Humaneness").
+Thomas has been described as "the most influential thinker of the medieval period" and is generally considered to be one of the Catholic Church's greatest theologians and philosophers.
+As one of the 38 Doctors of the Church, he is known by multiple titles, including Doctor Angelicus ("Angelic Doctor"), Doctor Communis ("Universal Doctor"), and Doctor Humanitatis ("Doctor of Humanity").